Go to Reviews.org US Edition

 The best Apple Arcade games

-Ever since the iPhone 11 released, I’ve been grinding through the expansive list of games on offer.
-Not since the Nintendo Switch released have I spent an unhealthy amount of time burning the midnight oil under the intense glow of a handheld device.
-After some significant time with almost every title currently on offer, I’ve come up with a list of the best Apple Arcade games that keep me coming back for more.
+Apple Arcade is one of the best things the tech giant has produced in the last few years, offering casual mobile gamers unlimited access to tons of fun titles for a nice, low cost.
+Ever since it launched in 2019, we've been grinding through the expansive list of games on offer.
+And after some significant time with almost every title currently on offer, we’ve come up with a list of the best Apple Arcade games that keep us coming back for more.

 Despite dabbling with every single game Apple Arcade has to offer, Grindstone is the one title that keeps pulling me back in.
 Coffee runs, lunch breaks and important work meetings have all been top-and-tailed with a quick bash on Grindstone.

-Every time I recommend it, people are quick to judge the colour-matching gameplay because, often, their only experience is with games like Bejeweled or Peggle, or worse, some of the insidious gambling-adjacent free-to-play games littering the App Store in Google Play.
-But developer Capy has managed to take the often sinister aspects of the genre and use them as a force for good by nixing any and all free-to-play elements (such is the Apple Arcade credo) and giving Grindstone some personality; something you just don’t see in the genre.
+Every time I recommend it, people are quick to judge the colour-matching gameplay because, often, their only experience is with games like Bejeweled or Peggle, or worse, some of the insidious gambling-adjacent free-to-play games littering the App Store and Google Play.
+But developer Capy has taken the often sinister aspects of the genre and use them as a force for good by nixing any and all free-to-play elements (such is the Apple Arcade credo) and giving Grindstone some personality; something you just don’t see in the genre.

-Rounds of Grindstone are short, sharp and cartoonishly brutal.
+Rounds of Grindstone are short, sharp and outrageously brutal.
 You play as Jorj, a sword-wielding Viking who traverses a dangerous icy mountain like a pinball of death and destruction.
 Using simple swipe controls, you must chain together as many critter murders as possible.
-As a colour-matching game, you can only jump from say one blue critter to another blue critter.
+As a colour-matching game, you can only jump between critters that share a colour at first (e.g. blue to blue).
 That is until you string together enough kills (10 or above) to spawn a grindstone, which allows you to jump from one colour to another, opening the gates for sheer annihilation.
 Once a few grindstones have dropped, there’s almost no stopping Jorg from clearing out entire levels with one fell swoop.
 However, the perpetual critter culling (understandably) angers the horde and as you progress through each level, the critters are given the chance to fight back.

 For example, if you land next to an angered enemy, Jorg can lose a heart (he has three in total).
 Get hit three times and you will lose all your loot and precious grindstones.